HorgeJ/CRUD-Application-with-Relational-DB/php-studies/PHP-Basics.md

 ?>
 ```

+### Variable Naming Rules
+When naming PHP variable the follwing rules must be followed:
+* Must start with a letter or underscore ( _ )
+* Can contain only the characters  a-z,  A-Z,  0-9,  and  _(underscore).
+* Cannot contain spaces
+* Follow case sensitivity rules

 ### String Variables
 A string is defind as a series of characters encapsulated by a set of paranthesis
 ```PHP